catafest/colab_google/README.md

   catafest_043.ipynb - run a CUDA program with NVIDIA CUDA Compiler Driver NVCC.

-  catafest_044.ipynb - use Google authentication library for Python in order to create a file on Google Drive.
+  catafest_044.ipynb - how to use the Google authentication library for Python in order to create a file on Google Drive.

+  catafest_045.ipynb - how to use textgenrnn modern neural network architecture which utilizes new techniques such as attention-weighting.